teloxide/teloxide/README.md

 ```

 ## The ping-pong bot
-This bot just answers "pong" to each incoming message:
+This bot has a single message handler, which answers "pong" to each incoming message:

 ([Full](https://github.com/teloxide/teloxide/blob/dev/examples/ping_pong_bot/src/main.rs))
 ```rust